 Where to Shop in Florence

-Most or the shops and stores, you will also find in the old town of Florence.
-The street perfect for sightseeing and exploration in early morning turns into a shopping arena in the afternoon.
+Most of the shops and stores, you will also find in the old town of Florence.
+The street, perfect for sightseeing and exploration in the early morning, turns into a shopping arena in the afternoon.
 At this time numerous vendors occupy the streets and sell everything from food to souvenirs, handmade goods, and clothes.
 With such an abundance of choices, it’s almost impossible to leave empty-handed.

 Read Next